Kai Campos: Mount Kimbie (2008–present)

-2010 saw the release of their debit album Crooks & Lovers, following which the group signed to Warp Records in 2012.
+2010 saw the release of their debut album Crooks & Lovers, following which the group signed to Warp Records in 2012.
 They then released 2013's Cold Spring Fault Less Youth which saw the group expand on their sound and collaborate with artists like King Krule.

-In 2016, Chance the Rapper sampled the Mount Kimbie track 'Adriatic' from their 2010 album on his mixtape Colouring Book featuring performances from Justin Bieber and Towkio.
+In 2016, Chance the Rapper sampled the Mount Kimbie track 'Adriatic' from their 2010 album on his mixtape Coloring Book featuring performances from Justin Bieber and Towkio.